• Skip to main content

 In this article, we will look closer at the nutritional benefits of walnuts, their low carb count, and how they can be incorporated into a keto diet.
 We will also explore how you can use walnuts in your keto recipes to add flavor, texture, and nutritional value.

-So, let's dive in and discover the power of walnuts on a keto diet!
+So, let's dive in and uncover the impact of walnuts on a keto diet, focusing on the key questions: "Are walnuts keto?" and "What are the carbs in walnuts?"

 Table of Contents

-The English walnut, also called Persian walnut, is native to Iran.
-But because English merchants were the first to introduce walnuts to the globe, the name stuck.
-This variety is milder in taste and aroma than the black walnut, which is native to the United States.
+The English walnut, also known as the Persian walnut, originally hails from Iran.
+However, its widespread popularity is credited to English traders who introduced it globally, hence the name.
+This variety is known for its milder taste and aroma compared to its American counterpart, the black walnut, which is native to the United States.

 Are walnuts OK on keto?
 Absolutely!
 An average 1-oz serving, which is about 14 walnut halves, has only 1.9 g of net carbs [1].
 The same serving also has a generous 18.5 g fat and 4.3 g protein.
 In other words, their macros ratio is keto-compliant.
 Besides their near-perfect macronutrient composition, walnuts can also enrich your keto diet with the following: